microsoft/CameraTraps/megadetector.md

 python detection\run_detector_batch.py
 ```

-##### Saving and restoring checkpoints
+#### Saving and restoring run_detector_batch.py checkpoints

-<b>If you are running very large batches, we strongly recommend adding the `--checkpoint_frequency` option to save checkpoints every N images</b> (you don't want to lose all the work your GPU has done if your computer crashes!).
+If you are running very large batches, we strongly recommend adding the `--checkpoint_frequency` option to save checkpoints every N images (you don't want to lose all the work your PC has done if your computer crashes!).
 10000 is a good value for checkpoint frequency; that will save the results every 10000 images.
 This is what we've used in the example above.
 When you include this option, you'll see a line in the output that looks like this:

 `The checkpoint file will be written to c:\megadetector\checkpoint_20230305232323.json`